seriaati/embed-fixer/README.md

 1. Run the application with your bot token as the `DISCORD_TOKEN` environment variable
 1. Invite your bot with the invite link in the logs

+## Syncing Commands

+The command prefix is the bot's mention by default.
+For example, if your bot's name is `Embed Fixer`, the prefix would be `@Embed Fixer`.
+Run `@Embed Fixer sync` to sync the commands.

+## Database Migrations

+Changes to the database schema can be found in `/migrations/embed_fixer`.
+To apply the changes, run `aerich upgrade` (only supports PostgreSQL).

 ## Docker

 ```sh